1. Peter Lynch

 “Calling someone who trades actively in the market an investor is like calling someone who repeatedly engages in one-night stands a romantic.”

-While he’s known for making smart picks as the “Oracle of Omaha,” Buffett is proudly outspoken about his long-term value-based strategy for investing, which has helped him amass his $100 billion fortune.
+While he’s known for making smart picks as the “Oracle of Omaha,” Buffett is proudly outspoken about his long-term value-based strategy for investing, which has helped him amass his $100 billion net worth.

 Buffett often jokes that his favorite holding period is “forever.”
 For example, he first bought shares of Coca-Cola back in 1988 and has never sold a single one.